GWR94/typescript-algorithms-and-data-structures/README.md

 ## Tests

-All tests are created using Jest - specifically ts-jest to allow typescript testing.
+All tests are created using a combination of Jest and ts-jest.

 - To run all of the test suites you can run `npm run t`.
 - To run all of the tests with individual passing/failing test results, run `npm run test`.